 Baldwin told reporters his tax avoidance was not deliberate, but that he had received bad advice from lawyers and accountants.
 He dodged jail time and paid the debt off within one year, which allowed him to avoid probation, according to CBS News.

 In December 1994, Darryl Strawberry and his agent were indicted on federal tax evasion charges, alleging the troubled baseball star failed to report more than $500,000 in earned income from 1986 to 1990, reported USA Today.
-In February 1995, Strawberry pled guilty and was sentenced to three months prison time and three months of house arrest, according to The New York Times.
+In February 1995, Strawberry pled guilty and was sentenced to three months in prison and three months of house arrest, according to The New York Times.

 He was sentenced to four months in prison, a $15,000 fine and one year of supervised release, reported TMZ.
 BET revealed he scored an early release on Thanksgiving Day in 2013.

 “Girls Gone Wild” founder Joe Francis pled guilty to two misdemeanor counts of filing false tax returns in September 2009, where he withheld $500,000 in interest income and bribed jail workers, reported the Los Angeles Times.
-He was ordered to pay nearly $250,000 in restitution to the IRS, and was sentenced to 301 days already served and one year of probation, according to the publication.
+He was ordered to pay nearly $250,000 in restitution to the IRS and was sentenced to 301 days already served and one year of probation, according to the publication.

 Teresa and Joe Giudice

-In July 2013, Teresa and Joe Giudice were indicted on 39 counts of fraud and tax charges, including a charge aimed at Joe for failing to file tax returns from 2004 to 2008, reported US Weekly.
+In July 2013, Teresa and Joe Giudice were indicted on 39 counts of fraud and tax charges, including a charge aimed at Joe for failing to file tax returns from 2004 to 2008, reported Us Weekly.
 “The Real Housewives of New Jersey” stars were charged with an additional two counts in November 2013, according to the publication.

 Teresa pled guilty to four counts and Joe pled guilty to five counts — including not filing his income taxes, according to the New York Daily News.
-In October 2014, Teresa was sentenced to 15 months in prison, Joe to 41 months in prison and the couple was ordered to pay $414,588 in restitution, reported US Weekly.
+In October 2014, Teresa was sentenced to 15 months in prison, Joe to 41 months in prison and the couple was ordered to pay $414,588 in restitution, reported Us Weekly.

 In 1997, former “Hollywood Madam” Heidi Fleiss was sentenced to 37 months in prison for tax evasion and money laundering, reported the Los Angeles Times.
 After serving 20 months in prison, she was released to a halfway house to complete her term, according to CNN.